SocialBook User Guide

 • Archives the person at the specified INDEX.

-• The specified person must currently not be archived.
+• The specified person must not currently be archived.

 Examples: